flutter/website/src/docs/development/ui/layout/tutorial.md

 Three of the four column elements are now complete, leaving only the image.
 Add the image file to the example:

-* Create an `images` directory at the top of the project.
+* Create an `assets/images` directory at the top of the project.
 * Add [`lake.jpg`][].

 {{site.alert.info}}